 But there’s a paradox.
 Minimizing the number of “hard, predictable” failure modes doesn’t in any way mean that the system itself as a whole is any simpler.
 In other words, even as infrastructure management becomes more automated and requiring less human elbow grease, application lifecycle management is becoming harder.
-As the number of hard failure modes shrink at the expense of a drastic rise in implicit failure modes and overall complexity, “monitoring” every failure explicitly becomes infeasible and also unnecessary.
+As the number of hard failure modes shrink at the expense of a drastic rise in implicit failure modes and overall complexity, “monitoring” every failure explicitly becomes infeasible, and not to mention, quite unnecessary.

 Observability, in my opinion, is really about being able to understand how a system is behaving in production.
 If “monitoring” is best suited to report the overall health of systems, “observability”, on the other hand, aims to provide highly granular insights into the behavior of systems along with rich context, perfect for providing visibility into implicit failure modes and on the fly generation of information required for debugging.
 Monitoring is being on the lookout for failures, which in turn requires us to be able to predict these failures proactively.
 An observable system is one that exposes enough data about itself so that generating information (finding answers to questions yet to be formulated) and easily accessing this information becomes simple.